 From sophisticated elegance to evil incarnate, few colors conjure up such strong images as black.

-The origins of the word black stretch back to a group of tribes known as the Proto-Indo-Europeans.
+The origin of the word black stretch back to a group of tribes known as the Proto-Indo-Europeans.
 According to etymologists, these ancient groups likely used the rather un-elegant sounding word bhleg- to mean burn or gleam.

 As cultures evolved, bhleg- evolved as well.
 While it retained its original meaning, the word became phlegein in Greek and flagrare in Latin.
 However, the word started to take the road to its modern form through the English mother tongue, Proto-Germanic.
 These tribes, who inhabited Europe during the first millennium BCE, used the term blak-.